Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Introduction

-Some of the results of this paper have first appeared in our conference submission, where we first introduced \NAME~\cite{mallozzi2020crome}, using contracts~\cite{benveniste2018contracts,Nuzzo15b} and context to formalize mission tasks, and robotic patterns to capture mission requirements and convert them into specifications.
+Some of the results of this paper have first appeared in our conference submission, where we first introduced \NAME~\cite{mallozzi2020crome}, where we employed the use of contracts~\cite{benveniste2018contracts,Nuzzo15b} and context to formalize mission tasks, and robotic patterns to capture mission requirements and convert them into specifications.
 In this paper, we enhance and extend \NAME in two ways.
-Firstly, we introduce a novel formal model called \textit{Contract-based Goal Graph} (CGG), which provides a structured representation of the mission specification in a graph form.
+Firstly, we introduce a novel and improved version of the formal model called the \textit{Contract-based Goal Graph} (CGG), which provides a structured representation of the mission specification in graph form.
 Secondly, we propose a methodology to generate a plan dynamically, which ensures that the mission specification is always satisfied, even when there are context changes.
 We achieve this by associating controllers with each mission scenario, which can be synthesized efficiently, and providing a mechanism to automatically switch between them while guaranteeing the satisfaction of the overall mission.